ScalaConsultants/zio-scala2-quickstart.g8/README.markdown

 * `ApplicationService` - a more higher level service, that works with different error type and uses ZIO environment.
 * `Boot` - wiring all the components together using `ZLayer`.
 * `ApiSpec` - akka-http endpoint spec using zio-test.

-### GraphQL

-During initialization step, there is a possibility to add GraphQL endpoint managed by Caliban library.
-It adds two endpoints to the api: `/api/graphql` which is responsible for GraphQL queries and `/graphiql` with simple GraphiQL console to play with the API.

-To try out this feature open the browser http://localhost:8080/graphiql

 ### What in the world is ZLayer?